lmoffatt/tapp/README.md

 SubObject

-the idea of a subobject is a subset of a Type that complies with a given proposition, that is that its defining predicate applied to the subobject variable always return true.
+the idea of a subobject is a subset of a Type that complies with a given proposition, that is that its defining predicate applied to the object representation of the subobject always return true.
+In principle it would be thought as a subclass, but it might also cover the definition of functions.

+The suboject can be thought of an embedding in the Object, so there should bean inyection function that returns an Object taking a subObject as input.
+Conversely, there should be an predicate function that indicates for variables of type Object if they have a SubObject representation (that is congruent to the defining predicate function of the subObject) and a third function that returns a Maybe<SubObject> type taking an Object as input and a forth sg that takes a Maybe<SubObject> and returns a  Maybe<Object>

+One possibility is to provide also an unsafe function that takes an Object (which is warrantied to fullfil the predicate) and returns a SubObject with undefined behavior in case that an Object which predicates false is given.

+So we have and unsafe function g Object->SubObject,  a predicate p Object->boolean that warranties that a SubObject can be safely constructed and an always safe function f SubObject->Object.

+For all s in SubObject
+g(f(s)) == s

+for all o in Object where p(0) f(g(o))==o

+So, the idea is forbid the constructions of SubObjects from Objects that predicate false.
+One way to do that is to use the template class Maybe_error in the following way

+   safe_p:
+  Object->Maybe<Object> conditional on p

+  safe_g
+  g(Mabybe<Object>) -> Maybe<SubObject>

+  safe_f
+  f(Maybe<SubOjbect>).> Maybe<Object>

+Furthermore, we can bu